Predictia/AQUA/docs/sphinx/source/diagnostics/atm_global_mean.rst

 Example plots
 -------------

 .. figure:: figures/atm_global_mean.png
-   :width: 20 cm
+   :width: 20cm
    :align: center

    Example map to visualize the bias of the 2t-variable IFS 4.4 km run with respect to the ERA5 climatology.

 Available demo noteboks
 ------------------------